• The mediator you hire to guide you through the divorce process is just as important as the decision to use mediation itself.

 Non-Attorney Mediators with a Financial Acumen:

-There are also non-attorney mediators with a financial background, like our mediator, Joe.
+There are also non-attorney mediators with a financial background, like our company founder and expert mediator, Joe Dillon.

 The key is to know how to find a family mediator who has been professionally trained, is knowledgeable in all of the issues that need resolution, is truly neutral and is also skilled in resolving the complex financial matters surrounding divorce.